henriqueleng/shite/README.md

 - [x] Full navigation bar links on blog files

+- [ ] Remove some variables from the script, making it universal and installable

 - [ ] Link on navigation bar

 - [ ] Make it works with distant folders